msnidal/attercop/README.md

 ## Overview

 attercop is a micro Python tool that generates command prompts via an LLM provider.
 It uses the OpenAI API to map natural language queries to a command or sequence of commands, emphasizing usage of standard GNU tools.
-The exapmle I use in the GPT query is:
+The example I use in the GPT query is:

 ```bash
 $ attercop "List all the files in this directory, filtering out the ones that are not directories, and then sort them by size, largest first."